Gig economy

 A gig worker transporting Deliveroo food.

-The gig economy is the economic system by which a workforce of people (known as gig workers) engage in freelance and/or side-employment.
+The gig economy is the economic system by which a workforce of people (known as gig workers) engage in freelance or side-employment by corporate entities.
+This sector of the economy, which is now often performed through digital platforms, has been on the rise in the 21st century.

-Description

-The gig economy is composed of corporate entities, workers and consumers.
-The Internal Revenue Service defines the gig economy as "activity where people earn income providing on-demand work, services or goods", noting that the activity is often facilitated through a digital platform such as a mobile app or website and earnings may be in the form of "cash, property, goods, or virtual currency".
-According to the Fair Work Ombudsman, the digital platforms or marketplaces connect individual service providers directly to customers for a fee.
-The BBC presented the following definition for the term: "a labour market characterised by the prevalence of short-term contracts or freelance work, as opposed to permanent jobs".
+Definition

 The term "gig" comes from the slang term for individual appearances by performing artists like musicians and comedians.
 Instead of being paid a regular salary, gig workers are paid for individual gigs performed.

+While the definition varies, the gig economy is mainly defined as a labor market with short-term, flexible work arrangements, primarily through digital platforms that connect service providers with customers for different types of tasks or jobs, rather than traditional long-term employment.
+Gig workers are typically classified as independent contractors, without the benefits or job security associated with standard employment.

-The corporate entities employ the services of the workers for short-term commitments for temporary work assignments.
-They are often disrupting a market place with an alternative form of commercial product.
-The corporate entities are often able provide a different type of service or product because the gig business model does not burden them with costs such as sick leave and health insurance benefits as well as office space, equipment and training.
+Corporate entities employ the services of the workers for short-term commitments for temporary work assignments.
+They are often able to provide a different type of service or product because the gig business model does not burden them with costs such as sick leave and health insurance benefits as well as office space, equipment and training.
 Sometimes this enables them to hire expertise that they could not otherwise afford.
-The workers include "freelancers, independent contractors, project-based workers and temporary or part-time hires".
-They often enjoy greater flexibility in terms of scheduling control and work-life balance.
-The consumers enjoy the benefit of better choices and convenience.
+Workers often enjoy greater flexibility in terms of scheduling control and work-life balance.

+Description

+Gig workers may have professional, semiprofessional or minimal qualifications for their employment.

 In the design industry, gig workers are increasingly seeking legal protections around intellectual property (IP) and contract terms.
 Freelancers often face challenges with clients claiming ownership over creative work without proper compensation or acknowledgment.
 A 2022 survey conducted by Freelancers Union in partnership with the Authors Guild and other organizations found that 62% of freelancers in New York had experienced wage theft at least once in their careers, with 53% reporting losses of up to $10,000 from nonpayment.
 Legal developments like California's AB5 law continue to influence the gig economy, aiming to reclassify some design freelancers as employees, ensuring legal protections like minimum wage and benefits.